sakya17/Text-Mining/README.md

 ###Training the model

-These labels and the preprocessed training model are used in the naive bayes model train the model.
+These labels and the preprocessed training data are used in the naive bayes algorithm to train the model.

 ###Evaluation

-The evaluation is done using the validation set and trained model
+The evaluation is done using the validation set and trained model to predict the sentiment.
+The results are evaluated using confusion matric and crosstable function.

 ###Hyperparametric Tuning

-After Evaluation the model is trained again using hyperparametric tuning, which improved the accuracy for the model
+After Evaluation, the model is trained again using hyperparametric tuning, which improved the accuracy for the model the improved accuracy is confirmed by confusion matrix using accuracy as the metric.

 ###Deployment of the model with best accuracy.

-The second model for predicting the sentiment in  blind hold datset.
+The second model is the best in predicting the sentiment in blind hold datset.

+This model won second place in kaggle competetion condcuted by our professor.